 4. Be cautious with sellers who have not found a property

 If a seller has not found a property then you need to ascertain if they are really serious about selling.
-Many sellers want to sell their property before looking for one to buy and this could result in potential problems in the future.
-Firstly, they will probably be reluctant to negotiate on the price as there are not under pressure to move.
-Secondly, if you do go ahead with the purchase then there is greater chance that the sale will fall through due to the seller being unable to find a house they want to buy.
-Ask the estate agent if the sellers have found a property or are actively viewing as they will have this information to hand.
+Many sellers want to sell their property before looking for one to buy, and this could result in potential problems in the future.
+Firstly, they will probably be more reluctant to negotiate on the price as they are not under pressure to move.
+Secondly, if you do go ahead with the purchase, then there is greater chance that the sale will fall through due to the seller being unable to find a house they want to buy.
+Ask the estate agent if the sellers have found a property or are actively viewing as they should have this information to hand.

-Condition of property - you feel there is some work to do bringing the property up to your standard, back this up with an estimate of the potential cost involved
+- Condition of property - If you feel there is some work to do bringing the property up to your standard, back this up with an estimate of the potential cost involved.

 6. Be prepared to walk away

 It's not easy, but to secure a good deal on a property you need to be prepared to walk away.

 If you have decided on a price you are prepared to pay for a specific property then stick within it, unless of course you have fallen in love with the property and your heart is ruling your head.

 Even if you do walk away, all is not necessary lost.
 If the property is still not sold after a few more weeks, you can go back to the estate agent to see if your original offer would be reconsidered.